TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/rate-limiting.md

 - Writing a sentinel key into Redis when the request limit is reached
 - Using the sentinel key to block requests immediately for `per` duration
-- Each request for the sliding log is written in background, including blocked requests
+- Requests, including blocked requests, are written to the sliding log in a background thread

 This optimizes the latency for connecting clients, as they don't have to wait for the sliding log write to complete.
-The behaviour still has spike arrest behaviour, however recovery may take longer as the blocking is in effect for a minimum of the configured `per` duration.
+The behaviour still has spike arrest behaviour, however recovery may take longer as the blocking is in effect for a minimum of the configured window duration (`per`).
 Gateway and Redis resource usage is increased with this option.

 This option can be enabled using the following configuration option